-The results of the tests were documented with enough details for their repeatability, and the results were also gathered in a table for the sake of clarity.
+The results of the tests were documented with enough details for their repeatability.

 The executed penetration tests could not identify existing vulnerabilities in the TOE exploitable with a High attack potential.

 During the site visits the Evaluators performed source code analysis with an enhanced focus on the implementation of authentication functionalities and the applied countermeasures against side channel and fault injection attacks.